Gay South Korean film director marries his partner in public

 Although homosexuality is not illegal, the pressure to marry someone of the opposite sex to continue the family blood line is strong and leads many to hide their sexual identity.
 Gays and lesbians have been subject to hate crimes, with one gay man sprayed with hydrochloric acid in 2008 by an acquaintance.

-New Zealand last month became the first country in the Asia-Pacific region to legalise gay marriage, with many Australians now travelling there to tie the knot.
+New Zealand last month became the first country in the Asia-Pacific region to legalize gay marriage, with many Australians now travelling there to tie the knot.

 Kim said he would nonetheless formally apply to get his marriage legally registered after the ceremony.
 Some South Korean lawmakers have backed an anti-discrimination law that would embrace gay rights, but amendments have foundered due to conservative Christian legislators who oppose recognition.